- About us

 - Act as the Secretariat for the All Party Parliamentary Group (APPG) on Further Education and Lifelong Learning.

-In addition, we ensure that college leaders are informed about key political events and opportunities, and we support them in their engagements with their local MP(s) and other elected representatives – through providing briefings, resources and wider guidance.
+In addition, we ensure that college leaders are informed about key political events and opportunities, and we support them in their engagements with their local MP(s) and other elected representatives – by providing briefings, resources and wider guidance.